-4.2.1 Staff Assignment of Projects
+4.2.1 Staff Assignment for Projects

 ADOT projects originate in the Planning and Programming Group within the Multimodal Planning Division (MPD).
 LPA projects originate from the individual community and ENV is informed by the ADOT LPA Group.
 ENV is informed of new projects from the Project Management Group (PMG).
 All new projects from PMG will be developed through their standard work process for establishing project teams.
 In addition, standard work procedure for in-house designed projects can also originate through PMG.
 In-house design projects will include the ADOT Project Team standard work process but will also engage the team members in a pre-scoping meeting and include one follow up meeting to finalize the project estimate.
 All projects requiring assignment should go directly via email request from the Project Management Group to the Project Delivery Manager as the primary contact and to the ENV Administrator as a secondary contact.
 If requests for assignment are sent directly to the Environmental Planners or Technical Specialists, those should be forwarded to the ENV Project Delivery Manager.
-The Project Delivery Manager, in coordination with the NEPA Assignment Manager and Team Leaders, will assign the project to a Planner within one of the planning teams and concurrently send to the technical area team leads for assignment.
 The project will be assigned to the most appropriate Environmental Planner based on past experience, geographic location, scale and complexity of project, and their current workload.
 It is the responsibility of the Environmental Planner to proactively lead the coordination with the technical disciplines within ENV once the project is assigned.